Presenter Training Program (PTP)

 Participation in the PTP is $495+GST.
 Due to the expected demand for the progarm, and to ensure the PTP reaches it’s intended audience, participation is via a simple application process.
 It is essential that participants confirm that they will be available for each online and in person session.

-Applications to join the PTP close on Friday, 18th June 7pm AEST.
+Applications to join the PTP closed on Friday, 18th June 7pm AEST.

 If you have any questions about participation in the program, please contact PAC Australia’s Executive Director katherine[@]paca.org.au